-Pressure washers output water at an extremely high pressure.
-Imagine your standard hose pipe’s pressure – well pressure washers are generally 50 times the pressure.
-This type of pressure can cause serious and sometimes permanent injuries if the correct personal protective equipment (PPE) isn’t used and if the operator isn’t properly trained in using the pressure washer.
-In untrained hands a pressure washing hose can become out of a control and cause serious personal injuries.
-Besides the extremely high pressure that jet washing produces, the process also involves use of cleaning chemicals.
-Health problems can be caused by these chemicals if they make contact with eyes, skin, cuts, and puncture wounds and so on.
-Burns can be caused as well as other health issues if the chemicals enter the bloodstream.
+Pressure washers output water at extremely high pressure and can pose a risk of injury to operatives.
+Imagine your standard hose pipe’s pressure.
+Jet washers are generally 50 times the pressure, which can cause severe and sometimes permanent injuries.
+It’s essential that the operator is appropriately trained and wears personal protective equipment (PPE).
+In untrained hands, a pressure washing hose can become out of control and cause serious personal injuries.
+Besides the extremely high pressure that jet washing produces, the process also involves the use of cleaning chemicals.
+These chemicals can cause health problems if they make contact with eyes, skin, cuts, and puncture wounds, and so on.
+Cleaning chemicals can cause burns, as well as other health issues if the substances enter the bloodstream.

-Pressure washing involves very high water pressure output which is what makes it so good at cleaning.
-So you need to ensure that a pressure washer is the right tool for the job in the first instance.
-For example, you wouldn’t use a pressure washer on walls.
-This is where soft washing comes in.
-Pressure washing also isn’t suitable for stones and stone work as this would just blast holes in the stone.
-One of the risks of damage will be due to a runaway pressure washer, so ensure you are well versed in the correct operation of a pressure washing before you begin using one.
+Pressure washing involves very high water pressure output, which is what makes it so good at cleaning.
+So you need to ensure that the right tool for the job is a pressure washer in the first instance.
+For example, you wouldn’t use a pressure washer on house walls – soft washing is better for this task.
+Pressure washing also isn’t suitable for stones and stonework, as this would blast holes and cause damage to your property.
+One of the risks of property damage will be due to a runaway pressure washer, so ensure you are well versed in the correct operation of a pressure washer before you begin using one.
 Depending on the surface you’re washing, you’ll need to hold at the correct angle and distance.
-The correct quantity of cleaning chemicals should also be used.
-If too little is used then cleaning won’t be as effective because the solution will become too diluted, whereas if too much is used then residue can be left on the surface.
-If in doubt, and to avoid potential damage to your property, you should consult a professional cleaning company like Stardust Cleaning.
+Also, make sure you use the right quantity of cleaning chemicals.
+Use too little and cleaning won’t be as effective because the solution will become too diluted, use too much, and risk leaving residue on the surface.
+If in doubt, and to avoid potential damage to your property, you should consult a professional cleaning company.

-Some DIYers may start a project but then realise they can’t really do the job justice or perhaps get busy with other things.
+Some DIYers may start a project but then find out they can’t really do the job justice or perhaps get busy with other tasks.
 They then need to hire a professional cleaning company.
-Obviously in these instances it would have been easier, less expensive and less time consuming to hire the professional cleaning company in the first place.
+Obviously, in these instances, it would have been easier, less expensive, and less time consuming to hire the professional cleaning company in the first place.
 But that’s the power of hindsight.
-If in doubt about the process then a good cleaning company will talk you through the pressure washing process from start to finish and be completely transparent.
-This means you’ll know exactly what you’re getting for your money before the job even starts.
+If in doubt about the process, then a good cleaning company will talk you through the pressure washing process from start to finish and be completely transparent.
+You’ll know what you’re getting for your money before the job even starts.